Top 6 Ransomware Trends: How to Keep Your Data Safe in 2025

 Ransomware Trends, new ransomware, cyber threats, cyber cryme, cybersecurity

-1. More personalized ransomware tactics
+1. Tailored ransomware tactics

 2. AI-powered cyber threats

 AI-powered threats can analyze vast amounts of data to identify vulnerabilities, personalize phishing attacks, and adapt to defensive measures.
-Bruce Schneier, a cryptographer and computer security professional, predicts AI-powered mass spying highlights the potential for AI to play a pivotal role in cyber espionage, enabling attackers to conduct mass surveillance, identify organizational structures, and predict human behavior for malicious purposes.
+Bruce Schneier, a cryptographer and computer security professional, predicts that AI-powered mass spying highlights the potential for AI to play a pivotal role in cyber espionage, enabling attackers to conduct mass surveillance, identify organizational structures, and predict human behavior for malicious purposes.

 3. Shift in ransomware focus and targets